ProsusCorp/ProsusMoney/README.md

 <img src="http://prosus.money/wp-content/uploads/2018/03/Prosus-header.jpg">

 Cryptocurrency created in Chile (2016) as a means of payment, focused on training users without technical knowledge.
-Requires few resources to function.
+Low hardware requirement.
 This project promote a future resource-based economy.

-Mnemotechnic for Prosus Currency is **xPR**.
+Mnemotechnic for Prosus Money is **xPR**.

 ## 💾 Install on Ubuntu 16